 This product is like nothing else we have seen on the market, so we would be happy to answer your questions.
-Please contact Dani Booth, our dedicated Kurapia Specialist, to answer your questions.

 Note: If left un-mowed and allowed to flower, Kurapia will attract natural pollinators such as honeybees to the area.
 This is remedied by mowing off flowers.